min2ha/ukwa-site/content/target/54940/index.en.md

   "start_date": "2017-06-21T09:00:00Z"
 }

-# The Tony Douglas-Jones  Online Gallery  of paintings

 Tony Douglas-Jones is an oil and watercolour.
 Much of his works is of the steel industry in Wales.